Understanding your child's treatment

 • Create a "safe place" in their imagination they can go to anytime

-2 Processing Memories
+2 Processing memories

 When your child is ready, they'll begin working on difficult memories: